The Place We’re Calling Home

 "One day people will need the skills you have because they will be helpless in desperate times."

 I was very young when she said this and for most of my life whether it was in person, or in written letters she would remind me of those words.
-She’s been gone many years now and those words are engraved in my brain.
+She’s been gone for many years and those words are engraved in my brain.

 So, our new place will be a blessing and with all gifts we must be good stewards.
-Our hope to work this undeveloped land with integrity.
+Our hope to work this land with integrity.

 In the mix of pine trees